Rose Hawthorne Lathrop: Literary career and marriage

-In the spring of 1879, Rose and her husband purchased her family's former home in Concord, The Wayside, with borrowed funds, where they lived until their son Francis died of diphtheria at the age of five in 1881.
-They returned to New York City but moved to New London, Connecticut, in 1887 for George's health.
-Following Francis' death George had become an alcoholic and was increasingly unstable.
-Una suspected he abused Rose.
-George also competed with Hawthorne's brother Julian for control of Nathaniel Hawthorne's legacy.
-In 1883, Julian planned to publish Dr. Grimshawe's Secret, a manuscript left unfinished by their father, but Rose did not believe in its existence and suspected him of forgery or perpetrating a hoax.
+In early 1879, the couple purchased her family's former home in Concord, The Wayside, with borrowed funds.
+In 1881, Francis died of diphtheria at age five.
+Soon after his death, they returned to New York.
+Lazarus died from cancer in 1887.
+In 1883, Julian planned to publish Dr. Grimshawe's Secret, allegedly a manuscript left unfinished by their father.
+However, Hawthorne suspected Julian of forgery or perpetrating a hoax.